-It is a beautiful small town where you can walk, sit at coffee shops and restaurants, buy aromatic soaps, ceramics and art made right there in Provence, and hike around Les Alpilles, the small mountain range (little Alpes) full of hiking trails and panoramic views.
-A petite village, it is charming, serene, and beautiful!
+It is a beautiful small town where you can walk, sit at coffee shops and restaurants, buy aromatic soaps, ceramics, and art made right there in Provence, and hike around Les Alpilles, the small mountain range (little Alpes) full of hiking trails and panoramic views.
+Une petite village, charming, serene, and beautiful!

 How to get there:

 St. Rémy de Provence is 20 kilometers south of Avignon.
 For my visit, I took a train to Avignon, and then I took a 20-minute-ride by bus to St. Rémy.
-In addition to staying at charming little hotels -there are several, easy to find, one can opt for Airbnb or Couchsurfing.
+In addition to staying at charming little hotels (easy to find once in the town), one can opt for Airbnb or Couchsurfing.